- Amsterdam See the historic city centre

 - Dover See the White Cliffs

-- Innsbruck View the famous Golden Roof and see the ski-jump
+- Innsbruck View the Golden Roof and the Hofburg Palace

-- Lucerne Visit the Lion Monument and see the medieval Old Town
+- Lucerne Visit the Lion Monument and view the medieval Old Town

-- Paris Sightseeing includes views of Champs Élysées, Arc de Triomphe and the Eiffel Tower
+- Paris View the Champs Élysées, Arc de Triomphe and Eiffel Tower on your morning sightseeing

 - Rhine Valley Cruise the romantic Rhine

-- Rome Sightseeing with your Local Specialist.
-Visit St. Peter's Basilica.
+- Rome Visit St. Peter's Basilica on your morning sightseeing with a Local Specialist.
 View the Colosseum and see the ancient sites

 - Venice Cruise by private boat to St. Mark's Square.
-Visit a traditional glassblowing workshop
+Visit a glassblowing workshop on Giudecca Island

 Switzerland, officially the Swiss Confederation, is a federal republic in Europe.
 While still named the Swiss Confederation for historical reasons, modern Switzerland is a federal directorial republic consisting of 26 cantons, with Bern as the seat of the federal authorities, called '"federal city".
 Situated in Western-Central Europe, Switzerland is also a landlocked country geographically divided between the Alps, the Swiss Plateau and the Jura.
 Spanning the intersection of Germanic and Romance Europe, Switzerland comprises four main linguistic and cultural regions: German, French, Italian and Romansh.
 Although the majority of the population are German speaking, Swiss national identity is rooted in a common historical background, shared values such as federalism and direct democracy, and Alpine symbolism.
 One of the most developed countries in the world, Switzerland ranks at or near the top globally in several metrics of national performance, including government transparency, civil liberties, quality of life, economic competitiveness, and human development.
 Its cities contain medieval quarters, with landmarks like capital Bern’s Zytglogge clock tower and Lucerne’s wooden chapel bridge.
 The country is also known for its ski resorts and hiking trails.